 There is no friend zone, girlfriend zone, or boyfriend zone.

-Every now and then, those desires line up.
+Now and then, those desires line up.
 You meet someone who wants what you want.
 Amazing.

 But instead of moving on you get mad and start asking things like, "don't women want to date nice guys?"